herecomesjaycee/CV/README.md

 ## [Jaycee Cheong] (https://herecomesjaycee.com)
-I am a fullstack Ruby Developer seeking for her first web development role in London.
+I am a fullstack Ruby Developer seeking for her first web development role in Bristol/Bath/London.

 Previously from a background in technical consultancy with agile project delivery, I discover a passion for web/software development and decided to attend [Makers Academy](http://www.makersacademy.com) to pursue a career in the field.